Pomog/DBSCAN/README.md

 # DBSCAN
 The DBSCAN algorithm is implemented in the **DBScan** class.
 This class provides a method to cluster a set of points based on their density.
-To use the DBSCAN class, you need to provide the following parameters:
+To use the **DBScan** class, you need to provide the following parameters:

 eps: the radius of the neighborhood around each point
 minPts: the minimum number of points required to form a cluster